 There are several public service features on Stillwater refuge, including 5 vault toilets at strategic locations; a covered pavilion with picnic tables and a viewing boardwalk with floating platforms on the Foxtail Lake driving tour loop; a short timeline path leading to a shaded observation deck with interpretive signs at Stillwater Point Reservoir; the 1.25 mi long Tule Trail interpretive path with rest benches, photo blind and interpretive trail signs; and the Paiute Path historic walk across from the Foxtail pavilion.

 Overnight stays are allowed in two areas within the refuge boundary - on E Division Rd, 3 miles off Hunter Rd., and about 9 miles North on Hunter Rd.
 The overnight area is just before you cross the canal near the Center Rd intersection.
 Both sites are near vault toilets, but that's it for development and comfort - these are primitive sites with no other features!
 There are no fees for overnight stays, but there is a 7 day limit.

 Hiking is allowed in all areas open to the public, as are wildlife observation and photography.
 Even though we encourage you to explore and discover, these activities should be limited during nesting season from April to June.
 If a parent bird is disturbed from the nest, it may not return and the young could die.
 Please use your best judgement in observing sensitive and vulnerable wildlife and birds in any natural area.
 Use a camera, spotting scope or binoculars to get up close to widlife.

 If you find any sick, injured, apparently orphaned/abandoned wildlife, please do not pick it up!
 It is against the law to move or transport most wild animals found on the refuge; please contact the main refuge office at 775/423-5128 immediately, or call the NV Dept of Wildlife at 775/423-3171.

 Sport hunting is permitted on the refuge in accordance with all NV state and federal regulations.
 Hunters should consult the Nevada state hunting regulations.
-Special refuge hunting regulations also apply.
+Refuge-specific hunting regulations may also apply.